pxlrbt/filament-spotlight/readme.md

 ### Setup

-This plugin relies on the same properties and methods used for Filaments global search.
+This plugin relies on the same properties and methods used for Filament's global search.
 For records showing up with the correct name in "Edit/View" you need to set `$recordTitleAttribute`.
 [Check the docs for more information](https://filamentphp.com/docs/2.x/admin/resources/global-search)

 ## Translation